standardrb/standard/README.md

 And running `bundle install`.

-Run StandardRB from the command line with:
+Run Standard from the command line with:

 ```ruby
 $ bundle exec standard
 ```

-And if you'd like, StandardRB can autocorrect your code by tacking on a `--fix` flag.
+And if you'd like, Standard can autocorrect your code by tacking on a `--fix` flag.

 ## StandardRB — The Rules